La Trenda's Classes

 • Or wipe the pet with a damp cloth often then make sure the feet are dry

-• Clean the pets feet whenever they come in from outside
+• Clean pets' feet whenever they come in from outside

 • Use St Augustine grass because it doesn't pollinate and/or use rocks or other landscaping that won't exacerbate allergies